gricoj/PS-GUI-MS_Licenses-Exchange_Mailbox-AD_Group/README.md

 In this enviorment we had Hybrid Exchange enviorment, users mailboxes where either on *Exchange Online* or *Exchange On-Premise*.
 We were actively migrating users from *Exchange On-Premise* to *Exchange Online* (Office 365)

-We also had a hybrid MDM enviorment, migrating users from Citrix XenMobile to Intune.
+We also had a hybrid MDM enviorment, migrating users from Citrix XenMobile to Microsoft Intune.
 The Hybrid Exchange enviorment meant that we had to have *Device Configuration Profiles* and *App Configuration Profiles* that would support both *Exchange Online* and *Exchange On-Premise* users.
+Additionally, users require a [license](https://docs.microsoft.com/en-us/intune/fundamentals/licenses) in order to access Intune.

 We approached this problem by creating a security group: *MDM_OnPremExchange*, we would apply *Exchange On-Premise* configuration profiles only to users who are part of the *MDM_OnPremExchange* group.
 Similarly, we would apply *Exchange Online* configuration profiles to all users excluding those who are part of the *MDM_OnPremExchange* group.